 Millennials carry much larger debt burdens than our parents ever did, thanks mostly to student loans.
-It’s a rare 20 something who doesn’t currently have, or didn’t ever have, debt at some point.
+It’s a rare 20-something who doesn’t currently have, or didn’t ever have, debt at some point.

 Getting rid of debt as fast as you can is a good move, but it’s a pretty vague goal.
 Instead, make a concrete plan for your debt.
-List out the types of debt you have, the interest rates, and which account you want to pay off first.
+List out the types of debt you have, the interest rates and which account you want to pay off first.
 Being organized and having a plan of attack makes becoming debt-free much more likely.

 Guys, paying off your debt is totally doable.
 I know, because I did it for myself.
 Here’s how.

-Step 4: Sketch out a 5-year plan.
+Step 4: Sketch Out a 5-year Plan.

 You don’t have to know the details of what you want in the next five years, and you don’t have to be forever married to just one plan.
 Life moves fast and things change; I get that.
-But if you’re someone who is always saying, “Someday I’ll get to South America” or “I’ll eventually pay off that credit card,” you need to definitely sketch out a plan.
+But if you’re someone who is always saying, “Someday I’ll get to South America,” or “I’ll eventually pay off that credit card,” you definitely need to sketch out a plan.

 Having a plan in front of your eyes will show you where you really want to be and give you an idea of what you need to do to achieve that.

-Step 5: Ask for a raise.
+Step 5: Ask for a Raise.

 Raise your hand if you couldn’t use more money.

 That’s what I thought.
-Asking for a raise is important because not only does it put more money in your pockets right away, it also helps increase your future earnings.
+Asking for a raise is important because not only does it put more money in your pocket right away, it also helps increase your future earnings.
 You set the earnings bar for future jobs with the job you have now.

-Step 6: Talk to your partner about money.
+Step 6: Talk to Your Partner About Money.

 Being on the same financial page as your partner is a necessity for a healthy relationship.
 Money should be something you can communicate openly about with your partner.
 If you’re single, practice this with your friends.
 Ask them how they feel about money, if they have debt, and what they want their financial future to look like.
 Share your own goals and realities.
 Money doesn’t need to be a mystery — talking about it makes it easier to manage.